Optimism

 Summary

-We offer support for two types of rollup based on the Optimism (opens in a new tab) stack, namely rollups that do implement the OP Stack fault proof system (opens in a new tab) (e.g. Optimism Mainnet) and those that do not (e.g. Base (opens in a new tab)).
-For details on the latter please see our documentation for Base.
+We offer support for two types of rollup based on the Optimism (opens in a new tab) stack, namely rollups that do implement the OP Stack fault proof system (opens in a new tab) (e.g. Optimism Mainnet) and those that do not (e.g. Blast (opens in a new tab) and Fraxtal (opens in a new tab)).

 High level overview